robkinyon/dbix-class/docs/sims.markdown

 The obvious solution to solve this conundrum is something called *fixtures*.
 Fixtures are a snaphot in time of the data you intend to use.
-You build up the data as you need and take a dump of it (using some tool such as to mydumper or `DBIx::Class::Fixtures`).
+You build up the data as you need and take a dump of it (using some tool such as to mysqldump or `DBIx::Class::Fixtures`).
 When you run your tests, you would drop and recreate the database, load the snapshot into the database, then run your test.